cocos-creator/docs-3d-deprecated/en/editor/publish/publish-native.md

 #### Keystore

 Android requires that all APKs be digitally signed with a certificate before they can be installed.
-Cocos Creator 3D provides a default keystore, check the **Use Debug Keystore** to use the `default keystore`.
+A default keystore is provided, check the **Use Debug Keystore** to use the `default keystore`.
 If you need to customize the keystore, you can remove the **Use Debug Keystore** checkbox.
 Please refer to the official [Android Documentation](https://developer.android.com/studio/publish/app-signing) for details.

 #### Orientation